Averykev/API_Challenge/README.md

 The second part of this project uses the same weather data to plan future vacations.
 It utilizes jupyter-gmaps and the Google Places API to show the perfect place for an ideal vacation!

+INSTRUCTIONS:  The project can be seen by running the Jupyter notebooks.